-Academically talented students at the Charter School are challenged and enriched in the blended learning program with techniques including: providing an in-depth experience with each level of learning; exploring enrichment topics; and compacting the curriculum.
-The program will provide an opportunity for high achieving students to develop a customized plan in each subject.
+Academically talented students at the Charter School are challenged and enriched in their regular classrooms at the site-based program.
+Specific techniques utilized will include providing an in-depth experience with each level of learning; exploring enrichment topics; and compacting the curriculum.
+Blended personalized learning will provide an opportunity for high achieving students to develop a customized plan in each subject.
 High school students capable of college level work, may enroll at their local community college.
 For gifted students in the areas of visual and performing arts, courses are offered in art, music and dance taught by well-qualified staff or community experts.